ShahzaibAhmad05/SketchLogic/README.md

 ## Contributing

-- Early-stage project.
-Bug reports, suggestions, and small PRs are welcome anytime.
+- Bug reports, suggestions, and PRs are absolutely WELCOME!

+- See `CONTRIBUTING.md` for more details.

 - If you would like to collaborate, please contact the owner using the information provided in the [Contact](#contact) section.

-- For security issues, please use **private email** (see `SECURITY.md`).
+- For security issues, see `SECURITY.md`.

 ---